zbouvier/SplattyBird-Tutorial/README.md

 ```

-And now when you play the game in your browser check to see if the sounds are working, and if they are congradulate yourself for completing this tutorial, and creating what might be your first of many agmes with SPlat ECS!
+And now when you play the game in your browser check to see if the sounds are working, and if they are congradulate yourself for completing this tutorial, and creating what might be your first of many agmes with Splat ECS!

 Thanks again for trying out Splat ECS and remember this is an open source community drive project, so feel free to help us with bug reports, fixes, or new features!
 The github project lives at: splatjs github.